takaoksuzuki/pathwayPCM/README.md

 **Step 5: Draw the macro-evolutionary pathway**

-Make edge list of macro-evolutioary pathway and draw it.
+This script constructs an edge list from the q-rate and z-score tables (generated in Step 4) and draws the directed macro-evolutionary pathway network.
 ```R
 /src/R/plot_zscore+qrates.R
 ```